spotlightpa/poor-richard/content/news/2026-03-04-SPLLOANEHEARING0325.md

 Point and the trade organization representing similar lenders argue they provide flexibility to homeowners who want to access their home equity for cash without adding additional monthly payments.

-“I&#39;m sure they sound like new concepts to you,” said Lee Kaplan, general counsel of Unlock Technologies, another lender.
+“I&#39;m sure they sound like new concepts to you,” said Jim Riccitelli, CEO of Unlock Technologies, another lender.
 But “there&#39;s nothing inherently wrong with those things.
 Those are simply … how we generate return.
-That&#39;s how we price the contract, in the same way that there&#39;s nothing wrong with the interest rate on the loan.”
+That&#39;s how we price the contract, in the same way that there&#39;s nothing wrong with the interest rate on a loan.”

 {{<embed/donate>}}